infinityp913/ananths-website/README.md

   </a>
 </p>
 <h1 align="center">
-  Ananth's Space
+  Ananth's Space :rocket:
 </h1>

-A website for Ananth, by Ananth.
-Learn about Ananth, cherish Ananth and read what Ananth writes.
+A website for Ananth, by Ananth :tada: :tada:.
+Learn about :star2: Ananth, cherish :star2: Ananth and read what :star2: Ananth writes.
 All in one place.
-Crazy, right?
+Crazy :astonished:, right?
 Like a dream come true.